-Born: William Aurelio Bejarano.
-San Diego, CA. Guillermo and wife "Pamala" currently live in Todos Santos, Baja Sur, Mexico and USA of Laguna Hills, CA.
+William Aurelio Bejarano. was born in San Diego, CA. Guillermo and wife Pamala have dual residencies at Todos Santos, Baja Sur, Mexico and Laguna Hills, CA., USA.

 I am a gallery, mural, digital, and photographic artist.
 My gallery paintings are abstract-figurative and greatly influenced by American Post-Expressionism, The Mexican School of Art, and the Latino/Mexican/Chicano Muralist Movement.

 I have a deep appreciation of abstract art which explains why my paintings are centered on a theme of ‘Creation and Transformation’ involving the world within the universe in which all things transform, transcend, and transport motion, invoking energy and beauty—a Mayan philosophical concept about one’s own creativity or existence through art.

 My objective as an abstract-figurative painter is to move away from the familiar (external reality) by the use of dynamic and vivid allegoric formations emphasizing space, dimensions, textures, lines, and vibrant colors that invoke one’s emotions and feelings of awe concerning the inherent splendor of the universe and our place within this universe.